AY2526S1-CS2103T-T14-3/tp/docs/DeveloperGuide.md

        Expected: The current directory is filtered to show only restaurants whose name, phone number, address, or tag contains `aston`.

     2. Test case: `find fast food` <br>
-       Expected: The current directory is filtered to show only restaurants whose name, phone number, address, or tag contains `fast food`.<br><br>
+       Expected: The current directory is filtered to show only restaurants whose name, phone number, address, or tag contains `fast food`.<br>

 2. Missing keyword
     * Prerequisites: None.